Dimitris-Klis/TimeyCells/SOURCE-CODE-DOCS.md

 - Creating and deleting events/event types
 - Updating the UI graphics associated with each event and event type

+**Properties**<br/>
+- `static EventManager Instance` — Singleton reference to the EventManager.
+- `CellInfoEditor CellInfoEditor` — Reference to the cell info editor for linking events with cell data.
+- `EventCreator EventCreator` — Reference to the component responsible for event creation/editing UI.
+- `EventItem DefaultNewEvent` — Template used when creating a new event.
+- `EventTypeCreator EventTypeCreator` — Reference to the component responsible for event type creation/editing UI.
+- `EventTypeItem DefaultNewEventType` — Template used when creating a new event type.
+- `List<EventTypeItem> EventTypes` — All available event types.
+- `List<EventItem> Events` — All created events.
+- `TimetableCell CellPrefab` — UI prefab used to visually represent an event or event type.
+- `Transform EventsParent` — Parent transform for event preview UI elements.
+- `Transform EventSelectorsParent` — Parent transform for event selector buttons in the UI.
+- `List<TimetableCell> EventPreviews` — Instantiated cells showing a preview of each event.
+- `List<TimetableCell> EventSelectorPreviews` — Instantiated selector buttons for choosing events.
+- `Transform EventTypesParent` — Parent transform for event type preview cells.
+- `List<TimetableCell> EventTypePreviews` — Instantiated previews of all event types.

 **Methods**
 ```cs
 public void  InitializeLists()